sirhill/solidity-tutorial/advanced/01-simpletoken/blockchain/README.md

 ### Well done !

-You have fully functionnal Counter contract.
+You have fully functionnal SimpleToken contract.
 You should find in the build directoy a Counter.json file with is your ABI.
 The ABI will be used to access it from a Decentralized app.